 - Pick the platform.
-Open the app and scroll the options all the way to the right, past video and photo, until you get a “set up live” button.
+Open the app and scroll the options all the way to the right, past video and photo, until you get to a “set up live” button.
 You’ll see a platform icon in the lower right-hand corner — click on it to choose between Facebook Live and YouTube.

 - Go live!